thebreadishard/meme-generator/README.md

 This project is a "meme generator" – a multimedia application to dynamically generate memes, including an image with an overlaid quote.

-The application interacts with a variety of complex filetypes.
-It loads quotes from a variety of filetypes (PDF, Word Documents, CSVs, Text files).
+The application loads quotes from a variety of filetypes (PDF, Word Documents, CSVs, Text files).
 It loads, manipulates, and saves images.
 It accepts dynamic user input through a command-line tool and a web service.

-Sample quotes and images of Xander the pup are in src/_data/

-A basic flask server consumes the models and make them usable through a web interface.
-The main code for this flask server is in app.py.

-HTML templates are in templates/

 Quote Engine